psyi/psyi.github.io/_pages/photo.md

 <img src='/images/20250122-gathering.jpeg' width='30%' height='30%'>

-<b>Aug 25-29, 2024.</b> We were attending the National Academic Annual Conference of Chinese Society for Plant Biology 2024 (CSPB-2024) at Century City Conference Centre in Chengdu, being part of the host organizor from our department.
+<b>Aug 25-29, 2024.</b> We were attending National Academic Annual Conference of Chinese Society for Plant Biology 2024 (CSPB 2024) at Century City Conference Centre in Chengdu, being part of the host organizor from our department.
 Left to right: Ruohan, Zihan, Linyu, Jingtong, Peishan.

 <img src='/images/20240828-CSPB.jpeg' width='25%' height='25%'>